RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

 a UVCal object from the metadata in a UVData object.
 This is useful for codes that are calculating calibration solutions from UVData objects.
 There are many optional parameters to allow users to specify additional metadata or changes from the uvdata metadata.
-By default, this method creats a metadata only UVCal object, but it can optionally create the data-like arrays as well, filled with zeros.
+By default, this method creates a metadata only UVCal object, but it can optionally create the data-like arrays as well, filled with zeros.

 .. clear-namespace